 If untreated, STIs can increase your risk of acquiring another STI such as HIV.
 This happens because an STI can stimulate an immune response in the genital area or cause sores, either of which might raise the risk of HIV transmission.
 Some untreated STIs can also lead to infertility. ~ Mayo Clinic

-We provide STD Testing with an English Speaking Doctor in Rome, Milan, Bologna and Florence.
+We provide STD Testing with an English Speaking Doctor in Rome.
 We perform fast, reliable, and nearly painless STD tests.

 I’m not having symptoms ~ Why should I get tested?

 This is important because a person can have a sexually transmitted disease without knowing it.
 In many cases, there aren’t any signs or symptoms.
 In fact, that’s why many experts prefer the term sexually transmitted infections (STIs), because you can have an infection without disease symptoms.

 Remember, some STDs have no signs or symptoms, making them easier to catch and pass on to your partner unknowingly.

 Identify and treat your infection before you pass it on……

 Disclosure: Honesty is the best policy !
 Always tell your past and present partner if you have been diagnosed with an STD……..
 Afterall, what goes around comes around!

 How do I prevent STDs ?

 Safe sex is always important to reduce the risk of unwanted pregnancy and decrease your risk of an STD.
 Using a condom consistently and correctly will help reduce the risk of an STD, but will not protect against STDs entirely.
 All of the infected areas or sores must be covered be covered with the condom but sometimes this is just not possible.